Wishing you knew more about Aboriginal culture? Search no more.

 1972 – National Aboriginal Consultative Committee

 In 1972 the Whitlam government introduced the first national body elected by Aboriginal people the National Aboriginal Consultative Committee (NACC) whose main role was advisory only.
+Australia was divided up into 36 regions and 36 Aboriginal people were elected by their own people to be the Voice to Parliament.

 The Committee was subjected to continuous political and bureaucratic interference and two reviews.
 In 1977 it was succeeded by the National Aboriginal Conference (NAC).